San Diego Police Take To Social Media And Ask For Help Identifying Little Boy In Cold Case

 — Antropologia Legal (@AntropoLegal) November 8, 2018

-What’s more, that information is not the only thing the investigators have that will enable them to find out the identity of Baby Doe.
+What’s more, that information is not the only thing the investigators have that will enable them to solve the mystery surrounding Baby Doe.

 “Through many years and many cold case investigations we were ultimately able to come up with a partial DNA profile,” Adams said.
 She added that if the little boy can be identified, forensic teams will likely be able to pinpoint who his mother is and may even tell who his father is.